aashishrbhandari/old.mjassociate.co.in/README.md

-# An Older Version Of `MJ & Associates` Official Web Sites:
+# An Older Version Of `MJ & Associates` Official Web Site:
 # (MJ & Associate) [http://old.mjassociate.co.in]

 > I created it in the inital start